mizzoumca/public-docs/constitution.md

    1. The Treasurer has one vote on official executive board legislative votes.
 1. *Secretary*
    1. The Secretary shall have a maximum two-year consecutive term limit unless there are no challengers in the election.
-   1. The Secretary shall be dedicated to intra-club communications including but not limited to general emails, club organization, scheduling, reminders, to-do lists, notetaking, and student-based questions.
+   1. The Secretary shall be dedicated to intra-club communications including but not limited to general emails, social media posts, club organization, scheduling, reminders, to-do lists, notetaking, and student-based questions.
    1. The Secretary shall act as the primary representative of the club body to the executive board.
    1. The Secretary has one vote on official executive board legislative votes.
-1. *Outreach Coordinator*
+1. *Outreach & Programming Coordinator*
-   1. The Outreach Coordinator shall have a maximum two-year consecutive term limit unless there are no challengers in the election.
+   1. The Outreach & Programming Coordinator shall have a maximum two-year consecutive term limit unless there are no challengers in the election.
-   1. The Outreach Coordinator serves as inter-club communications including but not limited to social media, multi-club coordinated events, and general contact with other clubs for CS and EECE interest/need.
+   2. The Outreach & Programming Coordinator is in charge of planning small events for the organization.
+Outreach events may involve volunteering or community service, while programming may involve casual social events.
-   1. The Outreach Director has one vote on official executive board legislative votes.
+   3. The Outreach & Programming Coordinator has one vote on official executive board legislative votes.
-1. *Special Interest Group (SIG) Director*
+2. *Special Interest Group (SIG) Coordinator*
    1. The Special Interest Group (SIG) Director shall have a maximum two-year consecutive term limit unless there are no challengers in the election.
-   1. The SIG Director shall be responsible for finding SIG leaders, reserving rooms and necessities for each SIG, and scheduling “Whiteboards” (weekly general club SIG covering a variety of topics).
+   2. The SIG Director shall be responsible for finding SIG leaders, reserving rooms and necessities for each SIG, and scheduling “Whiteboards” (weekly general club SIG covering a variety of topics).
-   1. The SIG Director shall act as an intermediary between the executive board and SIG leaders.
+   3. The SIG Director shall act as an intermediary between the executive board and SIG leaders.
-   1. The SIG Director has one vote on official executive board legislative votes.
+   4. The SIG Director has one vote on official executive board legislative votes.
-1. *Large Event Coordinator*
-   1. Large MCA Events are constituted as events hosted by MCA that require expenditures more than $5000 or deemed appropriate by a vote from the executive board.
-All large events shall have a planning committee with the chairs appointed by the Large Event Coordinator.
+3. *TigerHacks Coordinator*
-   1. The Event Coordinator shall have a maximum two-year consecutive term limit unless there are no challengers in the election.
+   1. The Event Coordinator shall have a maximum one-year consecutive term limit unless there are no challengers in the election.
-   1. The Large Event Coordinator shall be the person responsible for forming an event committee leadership composed of a minimum three but no more than seven chairs (see Amendment 2: Large MCA Events).
+   2. The TigerHacks Coordinator shall be the person responsible for forming an event committee leadership composed of a minimum three but no more than seven chairs.
 No more than 2/3rds of the chairs can be executive board members.
-   1. All planning shall be done by the appropriate committee and money shall be requested directly through the MCA Treasurer.
+   3. All planning shall be done by the appropriate committee and money shall be requested directly through the MCA Treasurer.
 It is highly recommended but not mandated that the MCA Treasurer serve on the planning committee.
 The remaining executive board members shall all serve as part of the committee and follow event orders given by the chair member they fall under.
-If the committee is ever in need of being represented by one person, the Large Event Coordinator shall fill that role.
+If the committee is ever in need of being represented by one person, the TigerHacks Coordinator shall fill that role.
-   1. The Large Event Coordinator shall sit on each committee and be given one vote on each committee.
+   4. The TigerHacks Coordinator shall sit on each committee and be given one vote on each committee.
-   1. Any committee chair can be impeached by a majority vote of the body of the committee or by the Large Event Coordinator.
-The Large Event Coordinator must replace a removed chair member within the week of the removal.
+   5. Any committee chair can be impeached by a majority vote of the body of the committee or by the TigerHacks Coordinator.
+The TigerHacks Coordinator must replace a removed chair member within the week of the removal.
-   1. The Large Event Coordinator shall be the face of each event to the executive board and represent the club in the event to any outside entities.
+   6. The TigerHacks Coordinator shall be the face of each event to the executive board and represent the club in the event to any outside entities.
-   1. The Large Event Coordinator has one vote on official executive board legislative votes.
+   7. The TigerHacks Coordinator has one vote on official executive board legislative votes.
 ### <a name="h.d1gqh2nsm8yb"></a>**Removal From Office**
 Section 8: